Crossing Probabilities of Multiple Ising Interfaces: Analyzing the Ising Partition Function

 \begin{lemma} The following identity holds for all $z_1, \ldots, z_{2N} \in \C$ with $z_i \neq z_j$ for all $i \neq j$:

-\end{lemma} \begin{proof} Expanding the square of the Pfaffian, we have
+\end{lemma} \begin{proof} Expanding the square of the Pfaffian~\eqref{eq: ising symmetric pff}, we have

-We see from the asserted formula~\eqref{eq::Haffnian} that the diagonal terms $\varpi = \varpi'$ yield the desired Haffnian expression, and therefore, we only need to prove that all of the off-diagonal terms in~\eqref{eq::Expand} cancel.
+We see from the asserted formula~\eqref{eq::Hafnian} that the diagonal terms $\varpi = \varpi'$ yield the desired Hafnian expression, and therefore, we only need to prove that all of the off-diagonal terms in~\eqref{eq::Expand} cancel out.
 To establish this, we use induction on $N \geq 1$.
 The initial case $N = 1$ is clear.
 Let us then assume that

 Fix the variables $z_1, \ldots, z_{2N-1} \in \C$ at arbitrary distinct positions, denote by

 and consider the following meromorphic function of $z \in \C$: